phaag/nfdump/README.md

 #### nfcapd

 - The NetFlow/IPFIX collector has been substantially refactored.
-- Native nfdump flow forwarding is available with `-H`.
-Plain forwarding uses protocol version 250; version 251 adds XChaCha20-Poly1305 transport protection when built with libsodium.
+- In addition to storing flows locally, `nfcapd` can forward decoded flows to another collector over UDP with the new `-H` switch.
+Plain forwarding uses the nfdump native protocol version 250; version 251 adds XChaCha20-Poly1305 transport protection when built with libsodium.
+- `-K[=passphrase|@keyfile]` instructs `nfcapd` to encrypt locally stored V3 files with XChaCha20-Poly1305.
-- `-K`, `-k`, `-N`, and `-Q` configure file and forwarding-transport crypto functions.
-See `nfcapd(1)` for the exact direction and key-management semantics of each option.
+- `-k[=passphrase|@keyfile]` authenticates and decrypts/encrypts version-251 forwarding traffic.
+Rekeying and anti-replay controls are also available.
+See `nfcapd(1)` for the exact key-management semantics.
 - NetFlow v9 and IPFIX template decoding now uses a compile-once decoding VM rather than interpreting a per-field loop for every record.
 - IPFIX information element 315, `dataLinkFrameSection`, can reconstruct and decode embedded L2--L4 frames, including VLAN/QinQ, MPLS, PPPoE, GRE/ERSPAN, and IP-in-IP encapsulations where present.
 - The receive path has less frontend contention under load.
 - The listener supports a true dual-socket path for platforms that do not provide IPv4-mapped IPv6 sockets.

 #### sfcapd

-- The sFlow decoder has been newly written for the new runtime.
+- The sFlow decoder has been newly written for the new runtime and no longer depends on sflowtool code.
+  It's code is now an integral part of nfdump.
 - It has the same backend, forwarding, encryption, threading, and relevant command-line interface changes as `nfcapd`.